 A Parent's Review: "As the father of two teenagers, I found this book invaluable.
 I'm sure other parents here can empathize when I say I shudder at the thought of the increasing influence and presence of huge ships in the lives my children.
 I certainly remember the strain I caused so long ago for my own parents when I began experimenting with huge ships.
 The long inter-continental voyages that kept my mom and dad up all night with worry.
 Don't even get me started on the international protocols when transporting perishable cargo.
 To think, I was even younger than my kids are now!
 Huge ships are everywhere and it doesn't help that the tv and movies make huge ships seem glamorous and cool.
 This book helped me really approach the subject of huge ships with my kids in an honest, open and non judgmental way."

 Caution: Check the title before purchase: "I live near a park and frequently walk around the local area.
 Given the amount of dog mess that is on the pavements I thought this book would be the ideal read to stop me having to scrape my shoes on the grass before going home.
-It was only after it arrived that I looked closely at the title and realised it said 'How to Avoid Huge SHIPS.'"
+It was only after it arrived that I looked closely at the title and realized it said 'How to Avoid Huge SHIPS.'"

 Radioactive Uranium Ore